resources

 These numbers are not targets.
 They are reference points for asking better questions.

 1. Audit your channel ROI against vertical-appropriate benchmarks, not all-vertical averages.
-If you are a Retail & Ecommerce advertiser with Search Brand ROI of 3.0x, you are at the vertical median — not underperforming.
-If you are in Healthcare with Search Brand at 3.0x, you are significantly below median.
+If you are a Retail & Ecommerce advertiser with Search Brand ROI of 3.0x, you are near the vertical median (3.19x) — not underperforming.
+If you are in Healthcare with Search Brand at 3.0x, you are significantly below median (9.32x).
 The same number tells a different story in each context.

 2. Invest in Video before your competitors do.
 At 2.70x median ROI, Video / YouTube is competitive on an incremental basis and structurally underpriced relative to Search.
 CPM costs are lower, competition is lighter, and the brand equity built through Video compounds into higher Search Brand ROI over time.
 The window where YouTube is the cheaper channel does not stay open indefinitely.

 3. Distinguish Performance Max from Performance Max.
-A PMax campaign in Healthcare has a median ROI of 10.22x.
-A PMax campaign in Retail & Ecommerce has a median of 4.00x.
+A PMax campaign in Retail & Ecommerce has a median of 3.59x.
+Healthcare PMax data has insufficient sample size for benchmarking — treat directionally only.
 Google's automation does not know your vertical's economics.
 It optimizes for conversion volume within the signals you give it.
 Set vertical expectations accordingly.

 4. Treat these ranges as confidence intervals, not point estimates.
 The P10–P75 range for Search Non-Brand spans 0.06x to 11.93x.
 The same campaign type, in the same vertical, can deliver near-zero or exceptional returns depending on execution, competitive dynamics, and landing page quality.
 The median tells you the central tendency; the range tells you the stakes.